 Parents ARE buying into your brand so your Tour needs to reflect as a 'Brand Experience' and not templated or looking like your neighbouring school's tour.
 We strongly believe that having the content and interface on-brand and relevant to your marketing is key.
-We don't think any school would commission a website that did not have its brand colours, logo, fonts or styling present.
-So why choose this very important marketing tool that doesn't allow personalisation, especially if you'll be paying mid-to-top-tier prices and an annual subscription fee?
+We don't think any school would commission a website that did not have their brand colours, logo, fonts or styling present.
+So why choose this very important marketing tool that doesn't allow personalisation, especially if you'll be paying mid-to-top tier prices and an annual subscription fee?

-Having said this, the Matterport Camera can create a detailed photograph and look premium.
-At I34MP, it is slightly more MP than DSLR or Mirrorless, and so much more than a one-shot or iPhone can achieve, but as mentioned above, you pay the price for the equipment investment, the software's annual fees and the biggest price you pay is the unbranded tour.
+Having said this, Matterport Tours, shot with the Matterport Camera will display fantastic photography and look premium.
+At I34MP, it is significantly more than any DSLR, one-shot or iPhone can achieve, but as mentioned above, you pay the price for the equipment investment, the software's annual fees which are high if you consider there are software features that you won't ever use.